 Sometimes new bloggers feel a bit strange writing down their thoughts and publishing them online for anyone to see.
-It might seem like a rather vain thing to do.
 But there are several reasons why blogging is a useful tool:

 - blogging about what you’ve seen or done is a way of incorporating reflective practice into your professional life.